U.S. Repo Market and the Fed

 Warren Buffett Talks Investment Strategy and Mastering the Market “Well, I look at a lot of figures just in connection with our businesses.
 I like to get numbers.
 So I’m getting reports in weekly in some businesses, but that doesn’t tell me what the economy’s going to six months from now or three months from…

-NAAIM Exposure Index – Investor Sentiment At 90.06, the NAAIM Exposure Index shows active managers remain all-in on U.S. equities — proof that animal spirits are alive and kicking.
-The National Association of Active Investment Managers Exposure Index represents the two-week moving average exposure to U.S. equity markets reported by NAAIM members.
-Image: NAAIM
+NAAIM Exposure Index – Investor Sentiment At 79.49, the latest NAAIM Index shows active managers remain bullish on U.S. equities, confident but not euphoric, even as the S&P 500 hits a record high.
+Confidence without FOMO usually keeps rallies healthy.
+The National Association of Active Investment Managers Exposure Index represents the two-week moving average exposure to U.S.…

 Seasonality – Average Daily Performance of the S&P 500 After October 27, retail optimism, corporate buybacks, and institutional repositioning can inject fresh energy into U.S. markets.
 For many traders, it’s the unofficial start of the year-end run.
 Image: Deutsche Bank